 Owner/Operator shall be aware of main isolation switch functionality.
-Even though one switch is turned off, there may still be voltage present in some parts of the product.
+Even CAUTION parts of the product.
 This may result in exposure to electric shocks.
 The operator shall not operate the product unless he or she knows the location of the main isolation switch.

-Avoid turning off the main isolation switch during load movement.
+CAUTION Avoid turning off the main isolation switch during load movement.
 Sudden loss of power may cause the load to swing and cause serious damage to the product, personnel or load.